techidaily/site-win11-tips/source/_posts/decoding-the-mechanics-behind-failed-usb-attachment-in-virtualbox.md

  If all the above methods don’t solve the ‘Failed to Attach the USB Device’ Error code, consider reinstalling the VirtualBox app on your system.
 Here’s how to do it.

-1. Press the**Win + R** key to launch the Run command box (see[how to open Windows Run](https://www.makeuseof.com/windows-open-run-command-dialog-box/) for more ways).
+1. Press the**Win + R** key to launch the Run command box (see [how to open Windows Run](https://www.makeuseof.com/windows-open-run-command-dialog-box/) for more ways).
 Type**appwiz.cpl** and press the enter key.
 The Programs and Features window will launch.
 2. Locate VirtualBox from the list of installed programs and double-click on it.
 ![Reinstall VirtualBox](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/Reinstall-VirtualBox.jpg)
 3. **UAC** will pop up.
 Click on**Yes** to continue.
 4. Follow the on-screen prompts to uninstall VirtualBox from your system.
-5. Now visit the[official VirtualBox website](https://www.virtualbox.org/wiki/Downloads) and download the app and the corresponding extension pack.
+5. Now visit the [official VirtualBox website](https://www.virtualbox.org/wiki/Downloads) and download the app and the corresponding extension pack.
 6. Open the download location and run the setup file.
 Follow the on-screen prompts to install and then install the extension pack as described in method 3.
 7. Now, attach a USB device and start the virtual machine to check if the error code occurs or not.